imhicihu/datAcopio/README.md

 ## RATIONALE

-* This repository it just for the sake of migrate our data between different servers and platform
+* This repository it just for the sake of migrate our data between different servers and platforms
 * Collect data between persons, format, standardize and go to production following deadlines and criteria previously engaged

 ### Who do I talk to? ###